 What incentives are available from utility companies?

-Burlington Electric Department is offering customers a $1,200 rebate on the purchase or lease of a new all-electric or plug-in hybrid vehicle priced at $50,000 or less, or $800 on a used electric car.
+Burlington Electric Department is offering customers a $1,800 rebate on the purchase or lease of a new all-electric vehicle or $1,500 on a new plug-in hybrid vehicle priced at $50,000 or less, or $800 on a used electric car.
 Moderate income customers are eligible for up to an additional $600 incentive on an all-electric or $300 for a PHEV.
 They will also provide all-electric buyers with a $400 rebate toward a qualifying level 2 charger if purchased within 60 days of your vehicle purchase or lease.

 If you have a BED-approved charger, you can sign up for a discounted rate for EV charging of 8 cents/kWh when you keep all your charging for the month between 10 pm and 12 noon.